 Both the stylus is almost equally good as far as drawing goes.
-Their pressure and tilt recognition work equally good.
+Their pressure and tilt recognition work equally well.

-The differences start to appear when you compare the build quality of these stylus.
+The differences start to appear when you compare the build quality of these styluses.
 Apple Pencil feels rock-solid and well-engineered, whereas the S Pen does not feel as good.